tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze.md

 If you got this error message you can try to increase the waiting time using the `--timeout` flag and the amount of seconds (default is `10`).
-For example, `--timeout 30` sets the time wiating for server to respond to 30 seconds.
+For example, `--timeout 30` sets the time waiting for the server to respond to 30 seconds.